0xsequence/czip/README.md

 - `op: value` The value for the transaction.
 - `op: data` The data for the transaction.

+## FAQs

+### Can the Huff code be optimized?

+It probably can.
+This is my first time working with Huff, and this is a big contract.
+I am sure it can be gas-golfed further, but the gains should be minimal.

+### Does the compressor always generate the most efficient payload?

+No, the compressor is a bit naive in its current form.
+It should work well for most "common" cases, but it may not pick the best compression for all cases.
+If you want to improve this tool, I think the biggest gains can be made here.

+### Why doesn't it compress using X/Y/Z method?

+Because it didn't occur to me.
+The opcode set has a lot of room left for new operations.
+If you have a good idea for a new operation, please open an issue.

+### Why `callvalue` and not `push0`?

+I wanted to support all networks with the same code, and there is no reason to be sending funds to the decompressor contract.
+Notice that the behavior if `msg.value != 0` is undefined, so you have been warned.

+### Why not a built-in list of common contracts too?

+Again, I wanted the same code for all networks, and "common contracts" will look different on different networks.
+But it is something that could be added if a single network is the main target.

+### Can I reuse the decompressor indexes?

+Yes!
+The decompressor has the `0x05` "function" that allows you to fetch any storage slots from itself.
+If you build a similar contract, you can use it to fetch the indexes that the decompressor has stored.

+### Has this been audited?

+No.

+### How should I use this in my project?

+The contract is quite big and could have vulnerabilities, so I would not recommend "trusting" it in your setup.
+However, you can use it as long as it acts as a "router" or "entrypoint" to some other contract that validates the data.

+---

 ## Setup dev environment

 If you'd like to setup the dev environment to run tests: